| Title: | Spatial Projection of Network Signals along Geodesic Paths |

 # Load a vertex-wise distance matrix (distance between nodes in a graph) data("gdist.toy", package = "PathwaySpace") # Get two vertex lists from <- sample(colnames(gdist.toy), 50) to <- sample(colnames(gdist.toy), 50) # Calculate distances between lists, and between random lists res <- pathDistances(gdist.toy, from, to) names(res) # "p_dist" "z_score"# Load a vertex-wise distance matrix (distance between nodes in a graph) data("gdist.toy", package = "PathwaySpace") # Get two vertex lists from <- sample(colnames(gdist.toy), 50) to <- sample(colnames(gdist.toy), 50) # Calculate distances between lists, and between random lists res <- pathDistances(gdist.toy, from, to) names(res) # "p_dist" "z_score"

-parsA list with parameters.
+pars_psA list with PathwaySpace parameters.

 statusA vector containing the processing status of the PathwaySpace object.